-I'm reading and reviewing for Pajiba's Cannonball Read 6, so this review also appears on their website.
+I'm reading and reviewing for Pajiba's Cannonball Read 7, so this review appears on their website as well.